 Disadvantages of Collective Switching

-- Huge increase in the number of people switching naturally lowers the customer care level that you will receive.
+- The increase in the number of people switching naturally lowers the customer care level that you will receive.

 - In many ways, collective switching seems like a relic of a bygone era.
 It could take a lot longer than going through a comparison website to switch, and therefore might not be worth it.

-- Collective switching takes a long time from joining a community to actually switching tariffs.
+- When part of a collective, it can take a long time to switch energy supplier or tariff.
 When it comes to energy savings, each minute that goes by is a possible minute that you could have been saving.